berkeley-cdss/curriculum-guide/workflow/distributing-notebooks.md

 - Select the link generator extensions icon in the top right part of the browser (closer to URL section)

-- Paste your Datahub URL (if you are using the main Datahub then you can use https://datahub.berkeley.edu/) in the "JupyterHub URL" textbox
+- Paste your DataHub URL (if you are using the main DataHub then you can use https://datahub.berkeley.edu/) in the "JupyterHub URL" textbox
 - Choose the appropriate option from the “Open in” dropdown list:
 	- If you want your students to access a Jupyter notebook interface which is **simple and intuitive to use**, Select "Classic Notebook" option from the dropdown list
 	- If you want them to explore more **advanced features** including 3rd party plugins from Jupyter ecosystem, Select "JuptyterLab" option from the dropdown list